The Coca-Cola Company (NYSE:KO) Shares Acquired by Moneta Group Investment Advisors LLC

 Several other institutional investors and hedge funds have also bought and sold shares of the company.
 Element Wealth LLC lifted its stake in shares of The Coca-Cola by 3.7% in the second quarter.
 Element Wealth LLC now owns 5,291 shares of the company’s stock worth $286,000 after acquiring an additional 188 shares in the last quarter.
 Kingsview Wealth Management LLC lifted its stake in shares of The Coca-Cola by 0.4% in the first quarter.
 Kingsview Wealth Management LLC now owns 48,571 shares of the company’s stock worth $2,550,000 after acquiring an additional 194 shares in the last quarter.
 Bragg Financial Advisors Inc lifted its stake in shares of The Coca-Cola by 0.5% in the first quarter.
 Bragg Financial Advisors Inc now owns 42,247 shares of the company’s stock worth $2,227,000 after acquiring an additional 195 shares in the last quarter.
 Cassia Capital Partners LLC lifted its stake in shares of The Coca-Cola by 5.2% in the first quarter.
 Cassia Capital Partners LLC now owns 3,933 shares of the company’s stock worth $207,000 after acquiring an additional 195 shares in the last quarter.
 Finally, Rollins Financial lifted its stake in shares of The Coca-Cola by 0.5% in the first quarter.
 Rollins Financial now owns 37,496 shares of the company’s stock worth $1,976,000 after acquiring an additional 200 shares in the last quarter.
 66.67% of the stock is owned by institutional investors and hedge funds.

 Several analysts have issued reports on KO shares.
-Deutsche Bank Aktiengesellschaft upped their price objective on The Coca-Cola from $58.00 to $60.00 and gave the company a “hold” rating in a research note on Thursday, July 22nd.
-Argus upped their price objective on The Coca-Cola from $60.00 to $63.00 and gave the company a “buy” rating in a research note on Thursday, June 17th.
-Zacks Investment Research upgraded The Coca-Cola from a “hold” rating to a “buy” rating and set a $57.00 price objective on the stock in a research note on Tuesday, July 6th.
+Truist upped their price objective on The Coca-Cola from $60.00 to $65.00 and gave the company a “buy” rating in a research note on Thursday, July 22nd.
+Royal Bank of Canada restated a “buy” rating and set a $60.00 price objective on shares of The Coca-Cola in a research note on Wednesday, June 23rd.
+Morgan Stanley upped their price objective on The Coca-Cola from $64.00 to $65.00 and gave the company an “overweight” rating in a research note on Thursday, July 22nd.
 Jefferies Financial Group upped their price objective on The Coca-Cola from $57.00 to $59.00 and gave the company a “hold” rating in a research note on Friday, July 16th.
-Finally, UBS Group upped their price objective on The Coca-Cola from $59.00 to $62.00 and gave the company a “buy” rating in a research note on Thursday, July 22nd.
+Finally, Argus upped their price objective on The Coca-Cola from $60.00 to $63.00 and gave the company a “buy” rating in a research note on Thursday, June 17th.
 Five analysts have rated the stock with a hold rating and eleven have issued a buy rating to the company’s stock.
 According to data from MarketBeat.com, the company presently has an average rating of “Buy” and a consensus price target of $61.25.

 The company also recently announced a quarterly dividend, which was paid on Friday, October 1st.
 Shareholders of record on Wednesday, September 15th were given a $0.42 dividend.
 The ex-dividend date was Tuesday, September 14th.
 This represents a $1.68 dividend on an annualized basis and a yield of 3.10%.
 The Coca-Cola’s dividend payout ratio (DPR) is 86.15%.